 The key words “Shall”, “Shall not”, “May”, “Need not”, “Should”, “Should not” in this document are to be interpreted as described in the oneM2M Drafting Rules [i.1]

-# 5 User defined clause(s) from here onwards

-<Text>

 5 Introduction to OGC SensorThings API

 The SensorThings API (STA) is a standard of the Open Geospatial Consortium (OGC).
 It provides a framework for communication and exchanging data between sensors and applications.
 The standard is devided in two parts.
 SensorThings API Part 1 is dedicated to sensing and was published in 2016 and updated in 2021 [1].